Oinki-Software/VSG_Git_History/README.md

 # VSC Git History README

-Welcome to the "VSC Git History" extension for Visual Studio Code!
-This extension enhances your Git experience within Visual Studio Code by providing a detailed view of your repository's commit history and allowing you to perform soft or hard resets to specific commits directly from the IDE.
+Welcome to the "Oinki Git History" extension for Visual Studio Code!
+This extension enhances your Git experience within Visual Studio Code by providing a view of your repository's commit history and allowing you to perform soft resets to specific commits directly from the IDE.

 ## Features

 - **Git Log Viewer:** View a formatted git log within a dedicated panel in Visual Studio Code.
 The log displays commit hashes, dates, and messages in an easily accessible format.
 - **Commit Selection for Reset:** Easily select a commit from the log and choose to perform either a soft or hard reset.
-- **Safety Mechanisms for Hard Reset:** Before performing a hard reset, the extension will prompt you for confirmation to prevent accidental loss of work.
+- **Safety Mechanisms for Hard Reset:** Before performing a soft reset, the extension will prompt you for confirmation to prevent accidental loss of work.
-- **Reset History Logging:** Keep track of all reset actions performed through the extension, including the commit hash, reset type, and timestamp.
+- **Reset History Logging:** Keep track of all reset actions performed through the extension, including the commit hash and timestamp.

 ## Installation

 This extension can be installed directly from the Visual Studio Code Marketplace.
-Search for "VSC Git History" in the Extensions view (`Ctrl+Shift+X`) and click Install.
+Search for "Oinki Git History" in the Extensions view (`Ctrl+Shift+X`) and click Install.

 ## Usage